imgproxy/imgproxy/docs/configuration.md

 ## Unsharpening

-imgproxy Pro can apply unshapening mask to your images.
+imgproxy Pro can apply unsharpening mask to your images.

 * `IMGPROXY_UNSHARPENING_MODE`: <img class='pro-badge' src='assets/pro.svg' alt='pro' /> controls when unsharpenning mask should be applied.
 The following modes are supported:
   * `auto`: _(default)_ apply unsharpening mask only when image is downscaled and `sharpen` option is not set.